Takashi Tanaka

 Ali Reza Pedram

-I am a PhD student in the department of Mechanical Engineering at the University of Texas at Austin.
-My research interests lie in the intersection of optimization, control, and information theories.
+I am a PhD candidate in the department of Mechanical Engineering at the University of Texas at Austin.
+My research interests lie in the intersection of motion planning, information theory, control, and optimization.
 Prior to joining UT, I completed my MS in Mechanical Engineering at Sharif University of Technology in collaboration with Max Planck Institute for Intelligent Systems.
 I also received my BS in Mechanical Engineering and Physics at Sharif University of Technology.
-In my free time, I enjoy listening to music and watching movies.
+In my free time, I enjoy listening to music and watching movies. [personal website]

 Hyunho Jung